 - sprinkle of Creole seasoning

 - Place the beans in a large pot.
 Sift through the beans with your hands picking out any gnarled or bad beans or any loose pebbles or detritus that may have gotten into the package.
 Cover the beans with cold water (4-6 cups) cover the pot and let sit overnight to reconstitute.

 - Drain the beans and rinse with cold water.
 Set aside.

 - Turn the Instant Pot to Sauté mode and cook the bacon until crispy and fat has rendered.
 Transfer the bacon to a paper towel lined plate to drain.

 - Add the chopped onion, celery, bell pepper, garlic and 1 cup of sliced green onions to the bacon fat and saute for 5-8 minutes or until the vegetables have softened.
-Stir in the Cajun seasoning and cook for one minute until fragrant.
+Stir in the Louisiana seasoning and cook for one minute until fragrant.